-15. Compilers and users alike have become accustomed to GDP and GNI, even though the use of capital in production remains principally unaddressed in these indicators.
+16. Compilers and users alike have become accustomed to GDP and GNI, even though the use of capital in production remains principally unaddressed in these indicators.
 Many users do not complain about the lack of net measures.
 However, it is not entirely true that "no one complains."
 As mentioned, commentators such as Stiglitz, Sen & Fitoussi argue in favor of net income and savings to better address the well-being or sustainability perspectives measured in the national accounts.
-The recommendations from the Changing Wealth of Nations and the G-20 Data Gaps Initiative call for Net Measures.
+The recommendations from the Changing Wealth of Nations and the G-20 Data Gaps Initiative seek more detail on a net basis.